Broomey28/aws_cloudtrail_analysis/README.md

 ### Let's get this information overload under control and ready for analysis, fast and free:

-Firstly, let's move all of the files out of the sub dirs and into one dir by using
+Firstly, let's copy all of the files out of the sub dirs and into one dir by using the